 Situated at an elevation of just over 8600 feet and within the heart of the Sacramento Mountains and the Lincoln National Forest, Cloudcroft (pop 700) is an alpine oasis amongst the deserts of southern New Mexico.
-Cloudcroft's economy is primarily tourism based, though the Mescalero Apache Reservation which incorporates 460,000 acres of land to the south of town, also contributes to keeping this small mountain hamlet afloat.
+Cloudcroft's economy is primarily tourism based, though receives local revenue from the Mescalero Apache Reservation which incorporates 460,000 acres of land to the south of town.
 Cloudcroft is a favorite destination for many outdoor recreationalists, offering good access to the mountains and forests that surround it which, in turn, are ripe with adventure.
-Hiking, mountain biking, fishing, downhill and cross country skiing and golf are only a few of the activities that Cloudcroft is well known for.
+Hiking, mountain biking, fishing, downhill and cross-country skiing and golf are only a few of the activities that Cloudcroft is well known for.

 Lodging in Cloudcroft has surprisingly affordable options around town, ranging from bed & breakfasts to cabins to full service hotels.
 The dining options offer filling, home-cooked meals that range from cheap to moderately expensive in price.